 Each participating boat shall be insured with valid third-party liability insurance for racing risks with a minimum cover of $100,000 (3MEU in Europe) per incident or the equivalent.

-Each participating support boat shall be insured with valid third-party liability insurance with a minimum cover of $300,000 per incident or the equivalent.
+Each participating support boat shall be insured with valid third-party liability insurance with a minimum cover of $300,000 (3MEU in Europe) per incident or the equivalent.

 The OA is not responsible for verifying the status or validity of insurance